 Lanikai Beach is one of the most popular beaches in Kailua.
 It offers calm, blue waters for families, friends, and pets to play and visit.
 This beach does not have a reef system.
 So much of the underwater life live further out, and not much can be seen from the beach.

 However, since this area usually has the calmest ocean waves, it is perfect for gentle kayaking, paddle boating, or cautious swimmers.

-Near the beach, there are plenty of beach equipment rentals from kayaks to outriggers, and all the gear you will need to have a great time exploring.
+Near Lanikai Beach, there are plenty of beach equipment rentals, from kayaks to outriggers, and all the gear you will need to have a great time exploring.
 There are even hiking trails that take you past the Lanikai pillboxes, which are historical relics from World War II.

 This is a great choice for families and those who are looking for some rest and relaxation next to soothing waves.

 The Lanikai Beaches are definitely the best places to go in Kailua by far!

 Kailua Beach Park is the other more popular beach in Kailua Town.
 It is known for its competitive canoeing and extravagant fireworks display for holidays such as the Fourth of July.
 This beach park contains all the usual amenities like picnic tables, BBQ pits, and showers to rinse off in, and there are plenty of Kailua Beach things to do for the entire family.

 You can cook out and have a nice picnic with your family and then get out into the water with kite surfing and kayaking to enjoy the crystal-clear waters.
 This is a great destination for families looking to spend all day at the beach without having to leave for food.
 Just throw some hot dogs and charcoal in the cooler for a fun-filled day!